bitwurx/jrpc2/README.md

 ### Multiplexing Server

-The jrpc2 Server only support a single method handler.
+The jrpc2 Server only supports a single method handler.
 This may not be suitable for versioned rpc APIs or any other implementation that requires more than a single rpc route.
 The multiplexing server was added to support this use case.

 Example: